apranger/degenerates/README.md

     - Teams lose in round 1 of the playoffs are seeded at 7 and 8 based on the reverse of their regular season record (worst to first)
     - The team that loses the Super bowl is seeded at pick 9
     - The Super Bowl winner is seeded at pick 10
+  - The draft is 7 rounds
   - Teams may opt to pass on a draft pick
-  - Draft continues until all teams have passed
-  - Draft will last a minimum of 3 rounds
-  - Teams cannot re-enter the draft after passing in round 3 or later
+  - Teams that pass in any round may still draft in later rounds
   - Rookie salaries are determined based on draft pick

     | Pick (Overall)     | Round | Salary |